“The writer has something to say – the academic is an apologist”

 I identified closely with many of the sentiments and observations in Chris Walsh’s recent article in the Times Higher Education (THE) promoting his work on cowardice.
 Academic work is constantly scrutinised for relevance, rigour, quality and contribution to knowledge.
 There are conventions in publishing that encourage particular writing styles and of course all previous relevant knowledge must be cited.
 The publish or perish culture also forces us down a route of safe and sure publication, and the prevailing emphasis on objectivity renders the academic voice near silent.
 This week, for the first time in a long time, I dug out and re-read some of my earliest papers.
 Two things struck me.
 The first was how rough they seemed in writing style, and how much they would benefit from further editing, even although the editors at the time thought them good enough to publish.
 The second was the confidence with which I expressed myself in those early papers, which puts my more recent (yet more skilfully written) work to shame.
 In those early papers I had a voice, I was a writer with something to say and it came over strong and clear despite other shortcomings.
 My most recent academic work is more refined, more accurate in its positioning in the body of literature, and follows the publishing conventions in our field, but it has no voice, or at least not one that I recognise as my own.
 Has the academic world gone too far in silencing the subjective, sometimes quirky, but well-informed voices of the academic community?
 Have we, as Walsh suggests, become apologists for our own craft?
 Or is it just me?

 A version of this story is published as “The Bag” in Oor Ain Voice, by Write Enuff, 2016.
-Available from epubli at this link: Oor Ain Voice, or from iTunes, or Amazon
+A slightly different version of this flash fiction is published as “The Bag” in Oor Ain Voice, by Write Enuff, 2016. (out of print).

 This sculpture chilled me.
 The man or boy seems to have emerged from the ocean.
 He is pale and holds something in a bag at arm’s length.
 The sculptor must have had a particular story in mind.
 Here is mine.